surajpaib/MIDI-Music-Generator/README.md

 # MIDI-Music-Generator

-MIDI Music Generator based on code from https://github.com/Skuldur/Classical-Piano-Composer.git
+MIDI Music Generator based on code from https://github.com/Skuldur/Classical-Piano-Composer.git for an Assignment from Advanced Concepts in Machine Learning

 ## Install
 Setup Dependencies and Fetch Code.